1863 Calendar

 What Happened In Year 1863?

-- May 1, 1863 – American Civil War: The Battle of Chancellorsville begins.
+- January 1, 1863 – American Civil War: The Emancipation Proclamation takes effect in Confederate territory.

 - June 14, 1863 – Second Assault on the Confederate works at the Siege of Port Hudson during the American Civil War.